BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Resistant to Magic
 - Terror

-**ACTIVE/PASSIVE RULES**

-- **The Lord of the Rings** `ACTIVE` - Free point of Will to be spent each turn.
+- **The Lord of the Rings** `ACTIVE`

+Free point of Will to be spent each turn.

-- **The One Ring** `PASSIVE` - Does not follow normal rules for the One Ring.
+- **The One Ring** `PASSIVE`

+Does not follow normal rules for the One Ring.
 Instead, roll a D6 each time Sauron loses his last Wound.
 On 2+, restore 1 Wound.
 May use Might to improve this roll

-- **Unstoppable!** `BRUTAL POWER ATTACK` - Can make one Strength 8 hit on all models involved in the Combat, including all supporting models.
+- **Unstoppable!** `BRUTAL POWER ATTACK`

+Can make one Strength 8 hit on all models involved in the Combat, including all supporting models.

-- **The Flames of Evil** `BRUTAL POWER ATTACK` - Can make a Strength 10 strike against one model.
+- **The Flames of Evil** `BRUTAL POWER ATTACK`

+Can make a Strength 10 strike against one model.
 If they survive, they are Set Ablaze and knocked Prone.

 </div>